jeffpignataro/jeffpignataro/README.md

 # 🚀 Jeff Pignataro - Building the Future, One System at a Time!

 👋 Hey there!
-I'm **Jeff Pignataro**, a tech trailblazer from **Loveland, CO**, crafting **reliable, secure, and scalable platforms** that power enterprise and federal missions.
+I'm **Jeff Pignataro**, a tech trailblazer, crafting **reliable, secure, and scalable platforms** that power enterprise and federal missions.
 With 15+ years of experience, I’m all about turning chaos into order, mentoring rockstar engineers, and building systems that just *work*—no matter the scale.

 🔗 [Connect on LinkedIn](https://www.linkedin.com/in/jeffpignataro) | 📧 [Drop me an email](mailto:jeffp2662@gmail.com)